Becoming a childminder

 8 Support paperwork to help with your Ofsted Registration visit

-When your Ofsted application is completed online, please read the following further supporting documentation to prepare you for your Ofsted inspection:
+When your Ofsted application is completed online, please read the following.
+This further support documentation will prepare you for your Ofsted inspection:

 Becoming a Childminder